Picolab/pico-engine/packages/pico-engine/README.md

 There are three rulesets used by all Picos:

 - `io.picolabs.wrangler` is used by each Pico to keep track of itself and its children
-- `io.picolabs.visual_params` is used by each Pico to keep track of it in the My Picos page
+- `io.picolabs.pico-engine-ui` is used by each Pico to keep track of it in the My Picos page
 - `io.picolabs.subscription` is used by each Pico to keep track of its subscriptions to other picos

 ### Using the My Picos page